xiix0/scam/README.md

-Q:	Why did the lone ranger kill Tonto?
+Q:	Why do mountain climbers rope themselves together?
-A:	He found out what "kimosabe" really means.
+A:	To prevent the sensible ones from going home.